yuriy3122/EbsBlockCopyToS3Lambda/README.md

 * The AWS SDK for .NET
 * (Optional) KMS key if you plan to use server-side encryption
 * (Optional) S3 endpoint or S3-compatible storage credentials

 ---

-## Deployment

-1. Clone this repository
-2. Build the Lambda project (`dotnet build` / `dotnet publish`)
-3. Package the output into a ZIP (including all dependencies)
-4. Create a new Lambda function (or update an existing)

-   * Use the runtime environment matching your build (e.g. .NET 6)
-   * Upload the ZIP artifact
-5. Set the appropriate environment variables (see next section)
-6. Grant Lambda an IAM role with required permissions
-7. Configure triggers (API Gateway, EventBridge, manual invocation)
-8. Test your function

----